 With assets of $207 billion, US Bank is the 6th largest financial services holding company in the United States.
-The company operates 2,411 banking offices and 4,999 ATMs providing a full line of banking, brokerage, insurance, investment, mortgage, trust and payment services products to consumers, businesses and institutions.
-Their premier Five Star Service Guarantee assures customers of key valuable banking benefits and services or customers will be paid for their inconvenience.
+The company operates 2,411 banking offices and 4,999 ATMs, providing a full line of banking, brokerage, insurance, investment, mortgage, trust, and payment services products to consumers, businesses, and institutions.
+Their premier Five Star Service Guarantee assures customers of key valuable banking benefits and services; if the guarantee is not met, customers will be paid for their inconvenience.
 U.S. Bancorp is the parent company of U.S. Bank.

 The US Bank treasury department had been relying on several Microsoft Access databases (97 version) and applications to manage accounting, payments, and reporting for a large portion of their derivative and debt transactions.
 These transactions represent billions of dollars in securities.
 The MS Access databases and applications had evolved over 10 years time as new transaction types were added, new accounting demands arose, and regulatory reporting requirements multiplied.
 The applications have been in constant flux, and that situation is expected to continue.